Literacy Development Program for Students, ages 6-17

 - Workshops for parents that address their concerns and provide information on how to support their children's literacy development.

-- Saturday morning instructional sessions during fall and spring, and selected weekdays during summer sessions.
+- Saturday morning instructional sessions during fall and spring.

 - Affordable diagnostic evaluation and tutoring fees.